-Dork Age: Turbo and Bruce Kalish's run on the show, SPD through Jungle Fury, tend to be considered this.
-Also a specific period during season 2 of Mighty Morphin' after Jason, Zack and Trini's actors left the show, before their characters leave ("Power Transfer II"), because their characters were in the show but only using stock footage and while morphed using bad dubbers for their dialog.
+Turbo (the first half, anyway) and Bruce Kalish's run on the show, Mystic Force through Jungle Fury (though he worked on SPD as well), tend to be considered this (although each season bar Overdrive has a notable fanbase, and nowadays Mystic Force and Jungle Fury are Vindicated by History).
+Also a specific period during season 2 of Mighty Morphin after Jason, Zack and Trini's actors left the show, before their characters leave ("Power Transfer II"), because their characters were in the show but only using stock footage and while morphed using bad dubbers for their dialogue.

 Evil Is Sexy: Played with in the earlier seasons, but it wasn't until In Space's Astronema that it took complete hold.
 Now every season there is at least one attractive humanoid evil female who most of the time fights the good guys.

-First Installment Wins: Mighty Morphin' was an instant hit, and became a major phenomenon, on par with Teenage Mutant Ninja Turtles a few years earlier and Pokemon a few years later.
+Mighty Morphin' was an instant hit, and became a major phenomenon, on par with Teenage Mutant Ninja Turtles a few years earlier and Pokémon a few years later.
 The sequel series couldn't possibly keep up that momentum, and Mighty Morphin' is far and away the best remembered installment, and the one that the average person is referring to when they say simply Power Rangers.

 Macekre: While chopping up the Sentai episodes is common, season 3 of the original show really has to take the cake.
 In Kakuranger, the robots which would become the Shogunzords appeared first, with the proto-Ninjazords as the Mid-Season Upgrade.
-Saban flipped it around since the larger, humanoid Shogunzords would seem more natural as upgrades.
+Saban flipped it around since there were only 5 Shogun zords and 6 Rangers.
 The best example: the first Monster of the Week in season 3, Vampirus, comes from episode 36 of Kakuranger.
 And let's not get into Zyu2 and Dairanger...

 Periphery Demographic: The show has a staggering amount of adult fans for a kids' show.
 This is probably because most of the current adult fans were children when it first ran.